 Since the Chick-fil-a site said they had a grill that closed on the chicken to allow for both sides of the chicken to cook and lock in the moisture, I pulled out my $15 George Foreman grill!
 It’s been so long since I used it, and I can’t believe I don’t use it more often!
 It was perfect for this grilled recipe!

 The healthier copycat Chick-fil-a sauce

 And finally, the sauce!
 I mentioned I used low fat mayo, but I also spent a bit of time in the condiment aisle at the grocery store, trying to find the best BBQ sauce with the fewest calories.
 Here’s one I found: G Hughes Sugar free BBQ Sauce.
 It was only 10 calories for 2 tablespoons!
 Plus, it tasted great.

 And how did it turn out?
 SO GOOD!!
-I can’t wait to keep making this over and over.
-I hope you like it too!
+I can’t wait to keep making these grilled Chick-fil-a nuggets over and over.
+I hope you like them too!